ejbest/KubernetesExampleTest/readme.md

     cd ..
     cd application
     bash start-k8-app.sh
-    # this will setup a namespace called tempnamespace2
+    # this will setup a namespace called wtestnamespace
     # there will be a loadbalancer setup and a set of containers
     # the number of containers will be set per the replicas setup in the configuration
     # check for output for success or error messages